Citizens Republic Bancorp: Citizens Banking Building

 The Citizens Banking Building is currently the Flint headquarters for Huntington Bank.
-The building is more a complex of three buildings, the North, South, and West building, which are interconnected.
+The building is more a complex of three structures, the North, South, and West building, which are interconnected.
 The ground and second floors connect the North and South buildings, while the South and West buildings are connected via the second and third floors over Buckham Alley.

 In 1928, the South building was built with a lower level vault with a door weighing 43 tons which was then the largest vault door in the state.
 In the 1950s, a 4 four-story annex was added on its south side.
 West was built next in 1958 with four stories with 2 more added in 1965.
 The North Building was the final building build in 1974 as a 10-story building.

 On June 13, 2013, the building was given a new FirstMerit Bank sign along with revealing the new design of the Weatherball.
 In October 2015, the University of Michigan–Flint announced a purchase agreement for $6 million the North tower of the building to be completed by March 31.
 The week of April 25 2018, the "FM" letters were removed for the current owners of the bank building, Huntington Bank, which purchase First Merit.

-Weatherball
+Weatherball on bank headquarters

-The symbol of the bank is the weatherball located atop its headquarters in downtown Flint and was built in 1956.
-Currently it is lettered for Huntington Bank.

-The Weather Ball on the bank headquarters was first illuminated August 30, 1956.
+The symbol of the bank was the weatherball atop its headquarters in downtown Flint.
+Currently it is lettered for Huntington Bancshares.
+The Weather Ball on the bank headquarters was first illuminated October 30, 1956.
 A poem explaining the weather meaning behind the ball's colors.
 In 1964, a Citizens Bank jingle was crafted by Jackie Bowles from the poem, with small alternation to the words, and set to Cumberland Mountain Bear Chase music.
 The ball is a regular beacon in the city except from 1974 until January 1, 1978, when it was turned off during the 1970s energy crisis.
-The weatherball was officially re-lettered for FirstMerit Bank in November 2013.
+The weatherball was re-lettered for FirstMerit Bank in November 2013.
 The original "CB" letters were removed and were supposedly going to be put in the Sloan Museum in Flint, Michigan.
 Unfortunately, because of their poor condition due to their age, they had to be recycled.
 The "CB" initials underneath were made of neon piping for the letters with a metal, reflective backing behind the neon letters, and the letters were mounted on square porcelain plates.

 The Weather Ball was operated by Citizens Republic Bancorp based on National Weather Service forecasts, and is still operated the same way.
 The Weather Ball’s construction materials include 800 square feet of Plexiglas and 667 feet of lighting tubing.
-The Weather Ball can be seen for 25 miles and is designed to withstand winds of up to 120 mph.
+It is designed to withstand winds of up to 120 mph.